Comedian Russell Brand accused of rape and sexual assault

 In the incident, she says she ended up trapped in a bedroom with Brand.
 She claims he was naked and pinned her onto the bed while she was fully clothed.

-She was screaming “stop please, you’re my friend, I love you, please don’t do this,” The Times reported.
+She was screaming “stop please, you’re my friend, I love you, please don’t do this”, the paper reported.
 Brand eventually relented and she left in tears, she claims.

-Another woman claims that Brand took advantage of her when she was just 16.

-She claims that Brand once removed a condom during sex without her knowing, and claims he sexually assaulted her towards the end of their relationship.
+She claims that Brand once removed a condom during sex without her knowledge, and claims he sexually assaulted her towards the end of their relationship.

+Describing what their first date was like, she told Channel 4: “I was a child that had got dressed up for dinner.
+I liked him and I felt a bit giddy and I felt special.”

+In 2020, the woman contacted Brand’s literary agent at the time, who was also the co-founder of talent agency Tavistock Wood.
+She said she never heard back from the agent about her allegations, but did hear back from Brand’s lawyer.

 In a video posted ahead of The Times investigation, the 48-year-old said that he had received “two extremely disturbing letters” from both the newspaper and Channel 4 where they had detailed a “litany of extremely egregious and aggressive attacks”, all of which he denied.